Woodenonez/woodenonez.github.io/_pages/about.md

 title: "About Me"
 ---

-I am currently working on finishing my PhD in the Automation group at Chalmers University of Technology.
+~~I am currently working on finishing my PhD in the Automation group at Chalmers University of Technology~~.
 At the same time, I am open to new opportunities in the field of robotics, automation, and machine learning. 🌟

 💬 For questions regarding my papers or related code, please *find the contact information in the footer of the paper* or *raise an issue on the corresponding GitHub repository*. <br>
 💬 For any other inquiries or collaborations, please feel free to contact me through my [LinkedIn](https://www.linkedin.com/in/zhze17819/).